-Giving us your proxy means that you authorize the proxy holders identified on the enclosed WHITE proxy card - Ronald M. Lombardi and Samuel C. Cowley - to vote your shares at the Annual Meeting in the manner you direct.
-You may vote for all, some or none of our director nominees.
+Giving us your proxy means that you authorize the proxy holders identified on the enclosed proxy card - Ronald M. Lombardi and Samuel C. Cowley - to vote your shares at the Annual Meeting in the manner you direct.
+You may vote for all, some or none of the director nominees.
 You may also abstain from voting.
-If you sign and return the enclosed WHITE proxy card but do not specify how your shares are to be voted, your shares will be voted in accordance with the recommendations of your Board, including in favor of your Board's nominees for election to your Board and against Genomma's Bylaw Amendment Repeal Proposal.
-If any other matters are properly presented at the Annual Meeting for consideration, the persons named as proxies in the enclosed WHITE proxy card will vote as recommended by your Board or, if no recommendation is given, in their own discretion.
+If you sign and return the enclosed proxy card but do not specify how your shares are to be voted, your shares will be voted in accordance with the recommendations of your Board, including in favor of your Board's nominees for election to your Board.
+If any other matters are properly presented at the Annual Meeting for consideration, the persons named as proxies in the enclosed proxy card will vote as recommended by your Board or, if no recommendation is given, in their own discretion.